Stephanie Ferguson Stephanie Ferguson

 The Chamber’s Worker Shortage Index number indicates the number of available workers for every job opening using data from the Bureau of Labor Statistics (BLS).

-North Dakota, with the lowest ratio of 0.31, is suffering the most and finding workers is proving challenging for businesses, especially in rural areas.
-New Jersey is the only state with a Worker Shortage Index equal to 1, meaning the state has the same number of available workers as job openings this month.
-A labor surplus does not ensure that all positions will be occupied, as workers may not necessarily be located in the geographic areas or industries where the open positions are situated.
+South Dakota, with the lowest ratio of 0.38, is suffering the most and finding workers is proving challenging for businesses.
+California, Illinois, Michigan, Nevada, New Jersey, Rhode Island, Texas, New York and Washington are the only states with a Worker Shortage Index equal to or above 1, meaning the state had more available workers than job openings in July.
+However, a labor surplus does not ensure that all positions will be occupied, as workers may not necessarily be located in the geographic areas or industries where the open positions are situated.

 • 2.1%